bertrama/explain/README.md

 ## Status

 * Fixed some asset configuration.
-* Fixed some gem dependency.
+* Fixed some gem dependencies.
+* Fixed problem with ids containing non-alphanumeric characters.
+Implementation for ids is not ideal.
 * Fixed some parsing.
-* Fixed problem with ids containing non-alphanumeric characters.

-* There may be more parsing issues.
+There may be more parsing issues.
-* Still on an ancient and unsupported version of rails.
-* Some asset issues need to be reversed for later versions or rails.
-* Fix with ids is not ideal.

 ## Installing and running